Skip to content

-Two Mexican universities have ignored PETA’s requests for talks on banning the cruel forced swim test.
+Two Mexican universities continue to allow the cruel forced swim test.
 Tell them it’s time to end this junk science!

 The Cruelty of the Forced Swim Test

-The forced swim test, which has been carried out since the 1950s, is as cruel as it is worthless.
-Experimenters often dose mice, rats, guinea pigs, hamsters, or gerbils with a test substance and drop them into inescapable containers filled with water.
-The panicked animals try to escape by attempting to climb up the sides of the beakers or even diving underwater in search of an exit.
+When dropped into beakers of water, panicked animals subjected to this cruel test try to escape by attempting to climb up the sides of the beakers or even diving underwater in search of an exit.
 They paddle furiously, desperately trying to keep their heads above water.
 Eventually, they start to float.

-This absurd experiment is supposed to tell us something about the effectiveness of experimental antidepressant drugs in humans, based on how long the animals swim before floating.
+Experimenters using this absurd test claim it can help determine the effectiveness of experimental antidepressant drugs in humans, based on how long the animals swim before floating.

-But the test has been heavily criticized by scientists who argue that floating is not a sign of despair but rather a positive sign of learning, conserving energy, and adapting to a new environment.
+However, the test has been heavily criticized by scientists who argue that floating may be a positive sign of learning, conserving energy, and adapting to a new environment.

 The Forced Swim Test Is Bad Science